 This one is close to our heart.
-Shrimp De Jonghe and Home Chef share a hometown: the bustling burg of Chicago.
+Shrimp de Jonghe and Home Chef share a hometown: the bustling burg of Chicago.
 This is one of our older dishes, too, born in the late 19th or early 20th century at DeJonghe's Hotel and Restaurant on Monroe Street.
-Succulent shrimp are baked with a pasta and a rich sauce of garlic, tomatoes, and cheese, and it's crusted with a pinch of heat and baked to perfection.
+Succulent shrimp are baked with a pasta and a rich sauce of garlic, tomatoes, and cheese, crusted with a pinch of heat, and baked to perfection.
 We hope you'll agree that we're doing our hometown proud here.

 Make the Breadcrumb Mixture

 Place butter in a heat-safe mixing bowl and microwave until melted, 20-40 seconds.
 Alternatively, place butter in a small pan and melt over stove.

 Stir breadcrumbs, parsley (reserve a pinch for garnish), half the garlic, and half the red pepper flakes (reserve remaining of each for sauce) into butter.
 Set aside.

 Add 2 tsp. olive oil to a large non-stick pan over medium-high heat.

 Add shrimp to hot pan in a single layer and sear undisturbed, 2 minutes.

 Transfer to a bowl.
 Shrimp will finish cooking in a later step.

 Reserve pan; no need to wipe clean.